 Sitting at the table where it all began in her Palo Alto home, 95-year-old Florence LaRiviere recalls her memories of conserving San Francisco Bay marshlands in the 1960s.
 It was this kitchen table, where she read The Mercury News.
 “In it was this little article: ‘If you’re worried about what’s happening to the shores of the San Francisco Bay, come to my office in the morning at 10 o’clock,’” she recalled.
 Credit: Jon Myatt/USFWS

 LaRiviere and her husband would spend the next half-century ensuring future generations could play in the pickleweed at the end of the road.
 That – and more.
 Indeed, in extension of their efforts, most of the bay south of the San Mateo Bridge is in public ownership.
 At the center of that labor of love, still today, is LaRiviere.

 Measuring under five feet tall, LaRiviere has a wispy voice and a demeanor of both grit and grace.
 She rattles off years and names and organizations with little more than a brief pause.
 She is now legally blind, and calls her glasses “just protection from flying objects.”

-The first brow raiser: dredging.
+Dredging first caught her attention in the 1950s.
 From their treasured picnicking spot, the LaRivieres noticed that the city was “scooping out a bucket of mud from the bottom of the bay, swinging the arm around and dropping all that mud on live, beautiful tidal marsh” to maintain the harbor, she said.
 “And we knew something was wrong there.”

 Florence, with her daughter Ginny, flips through a binder of plans, flyers, photos and news releases from her early conservation work.
 Credit: Jon Myatt/USFWS